EricGartner47/Korra_Quora_Clone/README.md

 ## Key Features
 ### User Authorization
-User authorization is handling in JS using BCrypt for passowrd hasing.
+User authorization is handling in JS using BCrypt for password hasing.
 When users log in, the password they provide is rehashed and checked agains the original password.
 ![Splash Page](https://github.com/EricGartner47/QuoraClone-GroupProject/blob/main/images/userlog.png)

 ### Post a Question